Lyris12/YGOCC-QCd/README.md

 created by Ace, coded by Lyris
 ## `125151400` Exodice Pheeche
 created by LeonDuvall, coded by Lyris
+## `131792010` Metallic Concentrated Magitate
+created by LeonDuvall, coded by Lyris
 ## `132221145` Multiverse Barricade
 created by Slick, coded by Lyris
 ## `151991819` Slifer's Drake